Skip to Content

 Options for Long-Term Storage

-1. Freezing Methods: Blanch, peel, and freeze whole or chopped tomatoes in airtight containers—perfect for winter soups and stews.
+1. Freezing tomatoes: Blanch, remove skins, and freeze whole or chopped in airtight containers for up to eight months – perfect for future sauces and soups.

 Understanding Tomato Varieties and Ripening

-You’ll need to recognize the unique ripening patterns of different tomato varieties to harvest each at its peak flavor moment.
+You’ll need to recognize the unique ripening patterns of different tomato varieties to harvest at the perfect moment.

 Heirloom Tomatoes and Harvesting